Life of a Trainee

 Learning & Development

-Alongside your seat rotations, you’ll take part in a tailored Learning & Development Training Programme which will equip you with a broad range of technical and business skills, to progress your deep understanding of business issues for your future development.
-The sessions within this learning programme are a hybrid of online and in-person, and internal and external speakers and educators.
-You’ll put this learning into context as you rotate around different departments throughout your Training Contract.
+Alongside your seat rotations, you will take part in a tailored Learning & Development Programme which will equip you with a broad range of technical and business skills.
+This programme is led by a mixture of internal and external speakers in a combination of online and in-person sessions.
+You will put this learning into context as you rotate around different departments throughout your training contract.

-You’ll receive regular feedback from your Supervisors and Early Careers team, to provide you with fundamental support and guidance to excel in your law career.
+You will receive regular feedback from your supervisors and the Early Careers team to provide you with the support and guidance fundamental to you excelling in your law career.

 View All View Less